 Pre-recorded is perfectly fine and often suited to a tighter budget or simpler occasion, and many artists will happily offer that service.
 However, there’s quite a difference between the two.
-For starters, as a performer there’s no comparison between sitting alone in a home recording studio versus the added pressure of being faced with a live audience.
+For starters, as a performer there’s no comparison between sitting alone in a home studio versus the added pressure of a live audience.
 Let’s just say, performing in front of 500 strangers isn’t for everyone.

 There are no second takes, no “can I go again?” and no “oh I’ll just edit that bit”.
 Many voices are also able to perform the former but the latter’s a different game altogether.

 Being there in-person adds so much more to the event.
 The buzz of a live audience, tailoring your delivery to suit, and the fun of spontaneity makes it just so much more entertaining.